-Fishguard and Goodwick are ideal holiday destinations near the Pembrokeshire Coast National Park with Stena Line ferries sailing from Fishguard Harbour to Rosslare in Ireland.
-Visit the Last InvasionTapestry, which has been compared to the Bayeux Tapestry, at Fishguard Town Hall and enjoy the facilities of the Fishguard Leisure Centre with indoor Swimming Pool.
+Fishguard and Goodwick are ideal holiday destinations with Stena Line ferries sailing from Fishguard Harbour to Rosslare in Ireland.
+Visit the Last InvasionTapestry at Fishguard Town Hall Library and enjoy the facilities of the new Fishguard Leisure Centre with indoor Swimming Pool.

 A gallery to display the Last Invasion Tapestry, which was prepared to celebrate the bicentenary of the Last Invasion of Britain in February 1997, is incorporated into the recently refurbished Town Hall.
 This internationally famous tapestry is a must for visitors to the area.
 OPEN Mon to Sat during Library opening hours.
 Tel: 01437 776639.